His Excellency: George Washington

 His Excellency: George Washington is a 2004 biography of the first President of the United States, General George Washington.
-It was written by Joseph Ellis, a professor of History at Mount Holyoke College, who specializes in the founding fathers and the revolutionary and federalist periods.
+It was written by Joseph Ellis, a professor of History at Mount Holyoke College, who specializes in the Founding Fathers of the United States, the American Revolution, and the Federalist Era.

 Content

 Events and themes

 In the text, Ellis focuses on three main areas of Washington's life: